 – my name in the system is Samantha Winslow (See picture below)

--All information/pictures/videos are uploaded on the Uploads Tab, then choose the option you are uploading
+All information/pictures/videos are uploaded on the Uploads Tab, then choose the option you are uploading

-I am a very passionate human who has put in a lot of energy into research to build this program – I do make mistakes so please give me the courtesy to contact me if something is wrong
+I am a very passionate human who has put in a lot of energy into research to build this program

 – I never judge or criticize but I speak bluntly, which is sometimes perceived incorrectly.